Patient education is essential when managing urinary incontinence especially around managing lifestyle factors and drug side effects.

 Some other things to consider in forming a diagnosis:

-- Digital assessment to confirm pelvic floor muscle contraction before pelvic floor muscle training is recommended by the National Institute for Health and Care Excellence (NICE)
+- Digital assessment to confirm pelvic floor muscle contraction before pelvic floor muscle training is recommended by NICE

 - Check for diuretic use